Saving for retirement and a child's education at the same time

 - Think of other creative ways to reduce education costs: Your child could attend a local college and live at home to save on room and board, enroll in an accelerated program to graduate in three years instead for four, take advantage of a cooperative education where paid internships alternate with course work, or defer college for a year or two and work to earn money for college

 Can retirement accounts be used to save for college?

 Yes.
 Should they be?
-Probably not.
+That depends on your family's circumstances.
 Most financial planners discourage paying for college with funds from a retirement account; they also discourage using retirement funds for a child's college education if doing so will leave you with no funds in your retirement years.
 However, you can certainly tap your retirement accounts to help pay the college bills if you need to.
 With IRAs, you can withdraw money penalty free for college expenses, even if you're under age 59½ (though there may be income tax consequences for the money you withdraw).
-But with an employer-sponsored retirement plan like a 401(k) or 403(b), you'll generally pay a 10 percent penalty on any withdrawals made before you reach age 59½ (age 55 or 50 in some cases), even if the money is used for college expenses.
-You may also be subject to a six month suspension if you make a hardship withdrawal.
+But with an employer-sponsored retirement plan like a 401(k) or 403(b), you'll generally pay a 10% penalty on any withdrawals made before you reach age 59½ (age 55 or 50 in some cases), even if the money is used for college expenses.
+You may also be subject to a six-month suspension from plan participation if you make a hardship withdrawal in 2017.
 There may be income tax consequences, as well.
-(Check with your plan administrator to see what withdrawal options are available to you in your employer-sponsored retirement plan.)
+(Check with your plan administrator to see what withdrawal options are available to you in your employer-sponsored retirement plan.